CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 weight: 660
 toc: 4
 ---
 You can use the NetQ UI to configure switches using one or more switch configurations.
-To enable consistent application of configurations, switch configurations can contain network templates for SNMP, NTP, and user accounts.
-You can also specify configuration profiles for Cumulus NetQ Agents.
+To enable consistent application of configurations, switch configurations can contain network templates for SNMP, NTP, and user accounts, and configuration profiles for Cumulus NetQ Agents.

+If you intend to use network templates or configuration profiles, the recommended workflow is as follows:

+{{<figure src="/images/netq/lcm-switch-config-workflow-320.png" width="350">}}

 ## Manage Network Templates